Quantum4HEP/QUnfold/README.md

 plotter.savePlot("comparison.png", "SA")
 ```

-which will produce a similar result to this one (0 bias and smearing, but 70% of efficiency have been applied to simulated data):
+which will produce a similar result to this unfolded Breit-Wigner distribution (0 bias and smearing, but 70% of efficiency have been applied to simulated data):

 <p align="center">
     <img src="https://github.com/JustWhit3/QUnfold/blob/main/img/examples/ROOT_simulated_annealing/comparison.png" style="width: 45%;">